-""Painting studio" means an establishment that is primarily engaged in the business of providing to customers instruction in the art of painting and that offers customers the opportunity to purchase food and beverages for consumption while they paint."
+"Painting studio" means an establishment that is primarily engaged in the business of providing to customers instruction in the art of painting and that offers customers the opportunity to purchase food and beverages for consumption while they paint."

-- 2. Subdivision (b) entitled "Public Notification Fee" of Subsection (3) entitled "Application for Licenses" of Section 38.05 entitled "General Licensing Requirements" of the Madison General Ordinances is created to read as follows: - "(b) Public Notification Fee.
+2. Subdivision (b) entitled "Public Notification Fee" of Subsection (3) entitled "Application for Licenses" of Section 38.05 entitled "General Licensing Requirements" of the Madison General Ordinances is created to read as follows:

+"(b) Public Notification Fee.
 The applicant for a license shall, at the time of filing the application with the City Clerk, deposit a fee of one hundred dollars (\$100), for a new license application or forty dollars (\$40.00) for a renewal application.
 This fee shall cover the costs of publication as required by sub. (c) as such fee is set forth in Wis.
 Stats. §§ 125.04(3)(g) and 985.08.
-This fee shall also include the costs of providing further public notification as set forth in subs. (d), (f) and (g) below.
-If the costs of providing the public notification required under subs. (c), (d), (f) and/or (g) exceeds one hundred dollars (\$100), the City Clerk shall bill the applicant for that portion of the cost that is in excess of one hundred dollars (\$100).
-No application may be processed unless such fee has been posted with the City Clerk and such fee is non-refundable." - 3.
-Subdivision (c) entitled "Publication of Alcohol Beverage Application" of Subsection (3) entitled "Application for Licenses" of Section 38.05 entitled "General Licensing Requirements" of the Madison General Ordinances is amended to read as follows: - "(c) Publication of Alcohol Beverage Application.
-No license to sell alcohol beverages except Class B picnic beer and wine licenses shall be granted until after the expiration of fifteen (15) days from the filing of the application therefor and before any such license may be granted there shall be published in the official paper at least three (3) times successively a notice of such application, containing the name and address of the applicant, the kind of license applied for, and the location of the premises to be licensed.
-The applicant for license shall deposit a fee of one hundred dollars (\$100), for a new license application or forty dollars (\$40.00) for a renewal application for such publication with the City Clerk at the time of filing the application, and the City Clerk shall thereupon cause such publication to be made." - 4.
-Paragraph 3. of Subdivision (f) entitled "Public Hearings Required" of Subsection (3) entitled "Application for Licenses" of Section 38.05 entitled "General Licensing Requirements" of the Madison General Ordinances is hereby repealed. - 5.
-Subsubparagraphs vii. and viii. of Subparagraph a. entitled "Limitations on Other Business; Class B Premises" of Paragraph 7. of Subdivision (d) entitled "Class B" License" of Subsection (9) entitled "Limitation Upon Issuance of Licenses" of Section 38.05 entitled "General Licensing Requirements" of the Madison General Ordinances are created to read as follows:
+This fee shall also include the costs of providing further public notification as set forth in subs. (e), (g) and (h) below.
+If the costs of providing the public notification required under subs. (d), (e), (g) and/or (h) exceeds one hundred dollars (\$100), the City Clerk shall bill the applicant for that portion of the cost that is in excess of one hundred dollars (\$100).
+No application may be processed unless such fee has been posted with the City Clerk and such fee is non-refundable."

+3. New Subdivision (c) entitled "Required Contacts and Informational Presentations" of Subsection (3) entitled "Application for Licenses" of Section 38.05 entitled "General Licensing Requirements" of the Madison General Ordinances is created to read as follows: